The Photoshop CC 2018 tutorials in this article will cover the most noteworthy new features released in this latest update.

 Lightroom CC Photo Access

 Photoshop CC 2018 will greet you with the Start Workspace which is very similar to the version in Photoshop CC 2017.
-The most significant addition is the “LR Photos” tab that gives you access to all your Lightroom cloud-based photos.
+The most significant addition is the “LR Photos” tab which gives you access to all your Lightroom cloud-based photos.
 These photos are now easy to browse and import into Photoshop CC 2018 using this built-in browser.
-Giving you the convenience of an easy mobile to Photoshop editing workflow, and it allows you to take advantage of the cloud storage that Adobe provides.
+Gives you the convenience of an easy mobile to Photoshop editing workflow, and it allows you to take advantage of the cloud storage that Adobe provides.